jshrake/ddg/README.rst

 optional arguments:
   -h, --help    show this help message and exit
-  -b, --bang    prefixes your query with ! and launches the redirect in your browser'
+  -b, --bang    prefixes your query with ! and launches the redirect in your browser
   -d, --define  prefixes your query with define
   -j, --json    returns the raw json output
   -l, --lucky   launches the first url found in your browser